 A. REVENUE RESPONSIBILITY

-All charges and credits pertaining to participating customers are the responsibility of the Department of Water Resources California Energy Resource Scheduler (DWR/CERS) pursuant to Executive Order No. D-36-01 and Water Code § 80106(b).
+All charges and credits pertaining to participating customers under this Real Time Pricing Supplemental Tariff are the responsibility of the Department of Water Resources California Energy Resource Scheduler (DWR/CERS) pursuant to Executive Order No. D-36-01 and Water Code § 80106(b).
 The Company operates as a billing agent for the retail arrangement between DWR/CERS and the customer.

 B. PRICING METHODOLOGY

-RTP incentive values are determined for each hour of the day using a methodology that uses short run energy procurement costs, ISO imbalance energy costs, ISO ancillary services costs, and the value of demand reductions to reduce aggregate energy procurement costs for bundled service customers.
+RTP incentive values are determined for each hour of the day using a methodology that uses short run energy procurement costs, ISO imbalance energy costs, ISO ancillary services costs, the value of demand reductions to reduce aggregate energy procurement costs for bundled service customers, and additional incentives to ensure system reliability.

 (1) DWR/ISO shall prepare an hourly series of RTP incentive values.
 These values may be differentiated by geographic areas consistent with congestion zones defined by the ISO.
 These values may also vary by the voltage level at which the customer receives power reflecting different levels of transmission and distribution losses.